DONGChuan/GradleUserGuide/overview/features.md

 **10. Groovy**

 Gradle's build scripts are written in Groovy, not XML.
 But unlike other approaches this is not for simply exposing the raw scripting power of a dynamic language.
 That would just lead to a very difficult to maintain build.
 The whole design of Gradle is oriented towards being used as a language, not as a rigid framework.
 And Groovy is our glue that allows you to tell your individual story with the abstractions Gradle (or you) provide.
-Gradle provides some standard stories but they are not privileged in any form.
-This is for us a major distinguishing features compared to other declarative build systems.
-Our Groovy support is also not just some simple coating sugar layer.
-The whole Gradle API is fully groovynized.
-Only by that using Groovy is the fun and productivity gain it can be.
+Gradle provides some standard stories but they are not privileged in any fo...(line truncated)...

 **10. The Gradle wrapper**